ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

         }
 ```

-Required properties are name, url and version, which should indicate a known version the workflow/script was developed or tested with. alternateName may be provided if there is a shorter colloquial name, for instance “R” instead of “The R Project for Statistical Computing”.
+Required properties are `name`, `url` and `version`, which should indicate a known version the workflow/script was developed or tested with. `alternateName` may be provided if there is a shorter colloquial name, for instance “R” instead of “The R Project for Statistical Computing”.

-To indicate that a SoftwareSourceCode is in the form of a script (e.g. sequential batch/shell script), use:
+To indicate that a `SoftwareSourceCode` is in the form of a script (e.g. sequential batch/shell script), use:

 ```json
             "additionalType": {"@id": "roterms:Script"}